 The key here is that this is the default behavior.
-It may even be the behavior that is best for one or more of your activities.
+It is probably the behavior that is best for most of your activities.
 You do have some control over the matter, though, and can tailor how your activities respond to orientation changes or similar configuration switches.